uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #1290 on 06/11/22, Convert Binary Number in a Linked List to Integer <br>
 -Added a python solution to leetcode #14 on 06/14/22, Longest Common Prefix, realizing PREFIX was a big step to solving this problem <br>
 -Added a python solution to leetcode #20 on 06/15/22, Valid Parentheses, stack makes the problem easy, I'm curious how to optimize the runtime though <br>
--Added a python solution to leetcoce #2161 on 06/19/22, Partition Array According to Given Pivot <br>
+-Added a python solution to leetcode #2161 on 06/19/22, Partition Array According to Given Pivot <br>
+-Added a python solution to leetcode #1409 on 06/20/22, Queries On A Permuation With Key <br>